heidihuang-wav/quartz/content/Man, I'm lucky.md

 - For California's *accessible* natural beauty (hike @ Lower Fire Trails, right next to campus).
 Went in between classes on a Tuesday afternoon.<br>
 ![[Images/FireTrails1.jpg]]<br>
 ### 2022-10-18
 - For getting the chance to attend TechCrunch Disrupt!
-My first exposure to TC Disrupt was through Silicon Valley (the HBO Show, Jared is awesome) in high school.
-Used to think it was a fictional event lol.
+My first exposure to TC Disrupt was through Silicon Valley (the HBO Show.
+Jared is the best character) in high school.
+Used to think TC Disrupt was a fictional event. 😅
 - For getting that sweet deal on the [DDJ-400](https://www.pioneerdj.com/en/product/controller/ddj-400/gold/overview/) after it'd been discontinued + speakers from Camila.
 - For having a really kind Uber driver (Korean-American man from Arizona).
 We talked about the NBA (The Redeem Team documentary on Netflix), growing up as an Asian person in a predominantly white area in the 70s, barbecue places, his daughters, and more.
 Thank you, John, for making the drive from Camila's place in Sausalito back to Berkeley memorable.